syncfusion-content/xamarin-docs/Xamarin/UIKit/Xamarin-Forms-UI-Design.md

 # Syncfusion Xamarin Forms UI Design

-The Essential UIKit includes above 60 screens which is under the following categories.
+The Essential UI Kit includes 62 screens which is under the following categories.

 ## Forms